mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 `Connection`_ to the pool.
 Threads that are waiting MUST be notified in order that they entered the WaitQueue.
 For drivers that implement the WaitQueue via a fair semaphore, a condition variable may also be required to implement this.
-Waiting on the conditional variable SHOULD be limited by the WaitQueueTimeout, if the driver supports one.
+Waiting on the condition variable SHOULD be limited by the WaitQueueTimeout, if the driver supports one.

 If the pool is closed, any attempt to check out a `Connection <#connection>`_ MUST throw an Error, and any items in the waitQueue MUST be removed from the waitQueue and throw an Error.